- Yes. Services provided by Police or security agencies of Government to PSU/private business entities are not exempt from GST.

 indirectly through officers subordinate to him in accordance

-5. Further, in terms of Article 77 of the Constitution, all executive actions of the Government of India shall be expressed to be taken in the name of the President.
+with the Constitution. - Further, in terms of Article 77 of the Constitution, all executive actions of the Government of India shall be expressed to be taken in the name of the President.

 Therefore, the Central Government means the President and